Spherical inspirals of spinning bodies into Kerr black holes: Numerical implementation and results

-To improve the accuracy, we employ Hermite interpolation for the geodesic functions $\eta^{p,x}$, where their derivatives with respect to $p$ and $x$ are used. \footnote{We do not use the $a$ derivative since it would require to calculate derivatives of $R^\pm_{lm\omega}(r)$ with respect to $a$, which we did not implement.
-An additional implementation of these derivatives would improve the interpolation in the $a$ direction.} Since we interpolate the functions $\eta^{p,x}$, we need to calculate their derivatives with respect to $v$ and $x$, for which we employ the Jacobian between $(a,p,x)$ and $(a,v,x)$.
+To improve the accuracy, we employ \textbf{third order} Hermite interpolation for the geodesic functions $\eta^{p,x}$, where their derivatives with respect to $p$ and $x$ are used. \footnote{We do not use the $a$ derivative since it would require to calculate derivatives of $R^\pm_{lm\omega}(r)$ with respect to $a$, which we did not implement.
+An additional implementation of these derivatives would improve the interpolation in the $a$ direction.} \textbf{These derivatives are calculated from the ``semianalytical'' calculation of $\partial_{p,x} \mathcal{F}^{E,L_z}$ described in Sec.~\ref{sec:flux_derivatives}.} Since we interpolate the functions $\eta^{p,x}(a,v,x)$, we need to calculate their derivatives with respect to $v$ and $x$, for which we employ the Jacobian between $(a,p,x)$ and $(a,v,x)$.
 In this Jacobian, the derivative of $r_\text{ISSO}(x)$ with respect to $x$ is needed.
-We use the implicit function theorem and the separatrix polynomial of Stein and Warburton \cite{Stein:2019buj} to evaluate the derivative.
+We use the implicit function theorem and the separatrix polynomial of Stein and Warburton \cite{Stein:2019buj} to evaluate the derivative. \textbf{The linear-in-spin parts $\delta \eta^{p,x}$ were interpolated using third order Hermite interpolation without the use of derivatives.}

 In our interpolation scheme, we use $5 \times 17 \times 9$ grid points in the $(a, v, x)$ directions.
-To assess the accuracy of the interpolation, we calculated the fluxes at certain points which do not align with the interpolation grid and compared the interpolated functions $\dot{p}_\text{g}, \dot{x}_\text{g}, \delta \dot{p}, \delta \dot{x}$ with the direct calculation at these points.
+To assess the accuracy of the interpolation, we calculated the fluxes at certain points that do not align with the interpolation grid and compared the interpolated functions $\dot{p}_\text{g}, \dot{x}_\text{g}, \delta \dot{p}, \delta \dot{x}$ with the direct calculation at these points.
 Relative differences between the interpolated function $f_\text{I}$ and exact function $f_\text{E}$, $\abs{1- f_\text{I}(a,p,x)/f_\text{E}(a,p,x)}$, are given in Table~\ref{tab:interpolation_error}.
 We can see that the relative error is between $10^{-8}$ and $10^{-2}$.
 However, the last 4 rows of Table \ref{tab:interpolation_error} show points that align with the grid points in $a$ and are misaligned with $p$ and $x$.
 Since the value of $a$ does not change during the inspiral in our model, if we restrict the values of $a$ in our calculations to the grid, the interpolation error is then lower than $4 \times 10^{-6}$ for the adiabatic order.
 However, for full coverage of the parameter space, more grid points would be needed in $a$ to achieve $\order{q}$ accuracy for the 0PA fluxes.